martinrotter/rssguard/resources/docs/Documentation.md

 Note that the above examples are cross-platform and you can use the exact same command on Windows, Linux or Mac OS X, if your operating system is properly configured.

-RSS Guard offers [placeholder](#data-placeholder) `%data%` which is automatically replaced with full path to RSS Guard's [user data folder](Documentation.md#portable-user-data).
+RSS Guard offers [placeholder](#data-placeholder) `%data%` which is automatically replaced with full path to RSS Guard's [user data folder](Documentation.md#portable-user-data), allowing you to make your configuration fully portable.
 You can, therefore, use something like this as source script line: `bash#%data%/scripts/download-feed.sh`.

 Also, working directory of process executing the script is set to RSS Guard's user data folder.